 It goes on to note that employee experience is “a positive and powerful – and ultimately human – experience, in which employees are able to invest more of their whole selves into the workplace.”

-More encompassing and holistic than engagement, employee experience looks at and leverages the components that foster a positive workplace experience and long-term success.
-It helps define the role leaders and managers play in creating a positive experience for employees.
+More encompassing and holistic than engagement, strong employee experience looks at and leverages the components that foster positive company culture and long-term success.
+It helps define the role every business leader and manager plays in creating a positive experience for employees.
 And it reveals how leaders can make their organization more relational – rather than simply transactional.

-What are the benefits of a positive employee experience?
+What are the benefits of an exceptional employee experience?

 The study identifies five dimensions of the Index.
 When employees have a positive experience in the workplace, they demonstrate a greater sense of: